 But the Jemez Valley is more than just the hot springs.
 Here are other suggestions to let you fully soak in the fun during spring break:

 - Near mile marker 6, head east along Hwy 290 to Ponderosa Winery.
 Bring a picnic lunch, sample wines and take a bottle with you to Jemez Springs to share later.

 - Stop at the Jemez Pueblo Welcome Center (Walatowa VC) and learn about the pueblo and area history.
-Sign up for a Red Rocks Canyon guided tour then enjoy Fry Bread drizzling with honey across the street, while taking in the majestic views.
+Sign up for a Red Rocks Canyon guided tour or learn how to make pottery or Indian bread at the facility.

-- Visit Jemez Historic Site and explore the 500 year old Indian village and remnants of San Jose de Jemez Mission church
+- Visit Jemez Historic Site and explore the 500 year old Indian village and remnants of San Jose de Jemez Mission church.
+Guided tours are available.

 - Bring something fun back from the local shops

 - Check out the unique history of the area at the Jemez Springs Public Library which is the keeper of historical information about the area told by area residents

 - Walk along Soda Dam then head up NM-4 near Battleship Rock for a hike in the Santa Fe National Forest and try your skill at stream fishing